The Hills @ Harrison Park West

 Harrison Park is by far Danville’s largest park at ~235 acres.
 Currently, it is almost exclusively known for being a golf course.
 However, in times past, the west side of the North Fork river has been used for hiking and picnicking, among other activities.
-Today there are no facilities of any sort on the property beyond an access road and some paths that appear as if they may be used for illegal hunting.
-The exception to this is some small bridges and other hardscapes from the mid-30s, and some structures in the old Girl Scout Camp Trefoil.
+Today there are no functioning facilities of any sort on the property beyond , with the exception of some small bridges and other hardscapes from the mid-30s, and some structures in the old Girl Scout Camp Trefoil (and of course our new trail work).
 Some of these are from as far back as the 1940s, but some are newer and many are in good to great shape for their age and maintenance.

 Harrison Park is centrally located and is already surrounded by all sorts of activity as recorded by Strava, for walkers, runners, and bikers.
 Affording these people an “official” path into and around the beautiful hills to the west is an obvious expansion opportunity.
 Attractions like this would invite more traffic to Harrison and raise it’s profile, even among potential golfers.
 Harrison is also located such that it’s development would impact a wide-range of households, and not just higher incomes.